javiplx/git-workshop/README.md

     git push upstream master

 The use of cherry-pick and specially rebase are considered more advanced topics and will be described later.

+## paradise in hell (workspace, stage, index, ...)

+Although maybe you can guess what is workspace, the other terms are less clear.
+So, let's start with a couple of surprising facts or misconceptions:
+First of all, `git add` does not add files to the repository, but moves content into stage.
+Then, using `git rm`, moves files from stage to workspace?
+Nope, it does actually remove files, but only from workspace.
+Yes, you're missing a few commands here.
+Let say that _checkout_ and _reset_ are basically what you miss there, although to see all this mess in action you need to find an enterprise grade merge conflict.

+Basically, there are two areas in git where your files (or parts of them) can be classified.
+Or three if we consider files out of source control.
+Let say that stage is the area of changes ready to be committed, and workspace are those not yet ready.
+This means that if you run `git commit`, your stage area will be transformed into a commit (and cleaned).
+If you are ussed to `git commit -a`, it is like to run `git add` on the workspace and the commit.
+And running `git commit filename` will commit all your changes (stage+workspace) from the specified file(s).

+With this clear introduction in mind, lets review the commands mentioned before.
+* `git add`, does move things into stage.
+The misconception comes from the fact that it is the only way to put an untracked file under source control.
+Once a thing get added, we can perform additional changes on it, and this new content will not get commited
+* `git rm` moves files out of source control, with the side effect of actually removing them from the filesystem.
+If part of the file is in stage, you will need to force the removal
+* `git reset HEAD` is the command that performs the opposite of _add_, moving content out of stage area, although with _--hard_ can also rewind the file into its last committed state
+* `git checkout`, finally, is the command that you need to drop your changes in workspace, while keeping what you have in stage